 Easy to use: Codes are not required for RPA implementation.
 It can be implemented simply by dragging and dropping them into the system.

 The RPA has proven to be very helpful to the organization, which makes use of them.
-Some of the reasons RPA has become the choice of many organizations includes the error-free results gotten from the use of RPA, the effect of an employee’s absence will not be too devastating because the bots have been programmed to handle specific difficulties or malfunctioning of work process, some organizations even reduced their staff because most of their roles have been assigned to bots and may only need supervision from time to time.
+Some of the reasons RPA has become the choice of many organizations include the error-free results gotten from the use of RPA, the effect of an employee’s absence will not be too devastating because the bots have been programmed to handle specific difficulties or malfunctioning of the work process, some organizations even reduced their staff because most of their roles have been assigned to bots and may only need supervision from time to time.

 Without human supervision, bots automate tasks, increasing the speed at which tasks are completed.
-The RPA solution does not need renewal except there is a change in the business process and a need for an upgrade in the bot flow, this means it is a one-time investment with many years of returns.
+The RPA solution does not need renewal except if there is a change in the business process and a need for an upgrade in the bot flow, this means it is a one-time investment with many years of returns.

-With all the available alternatives for RPA, choosing to abandon a project is a wrong response to a bot challenge.
+With all the available alternatives for RPA, choosing to abandon a project is the wrong response to a bot challenge.
 Many alternatives with a short duration exist for the RPA.
 Apart from it being a better option, there is also a chance to gain additional skills, which would be of help in understanding how the project works perfectly.